First things first, what is a pole saw blade? A pole saw blade is a saw blade installed at the end of a pole.

 - A sharpening rod (whetstone, diamond, or ceramic rods are highly recommended.

 - A grinder.

 - And always have a table vice regardless of the tool you are using.

-The very first thing you must do is to clean the blade before you start sharpening it.
+The very first thing you must do is clean the blade before you start sharpening it.
 You can use a brush wire to clean off the tree Debris as well as the dust.

 When using a degreaser, mix it in water in a clean container and then place the blade inside.
 Leave it to soak for a few minutes.

 Method: 1) How to Sharpen a Pole Saw Blade Using a File and a Sharpening Rod

 In this method, you will learn how to sharpen a saw blade by hand.
 Several sharpening rods are available on the market to choose from.

 Place the blade of the saw in a table vice.
-Make sure that you keep the edge face up and then secure the blade tightly so as it doesn’t slip off and cut your hand.
+Make sure that you keep the edge face up and then secure the blade tightly so that it doesn’t slip off and cut your hand.

 Using the control rope, pull the pole saw, and make sure it is in an open position.
 With that, fasten it in place that it remains open.

 Step 2.
 File The Beveled Blade

 Note: Don’tDon’t move the file back and forth; instead, strike the blade continuously, moving your hand in one direction.

-It is advisable to file in the direction off your body to avoid accidents.
+It is advisable to file in the direction of your body to avoid accidents.

 Once the back teeth are done, proceed to the front teeth and file.
 Endeavor to sharpen the top edges as well by brushing the file front-to-back striking the whole cutting surface.

 Step 3.
 File The Saw Blade

 In this step, you will learn how to sharpen saw teeth.
 Grab a small round metal file to sharpen the saw blade.

 Each Sawtooth features around and straight edge with the metal file, file on round edge while moving your hand in one direction.